ematteso/imagelab/README.md

 # ImageLab

 ImageLab is a framework that allows students to develop image modification processors (filters) and to experience the results visually and aurally.
-This project can be ran as a BlueJ Project, directly from the command line, or built with a gradle wrapper.

 Project Website & User Instructions: https://metrocs.github.io/imagelab/
 _____